 Even if it is your own business, you are still an employee.
 As such, you are entitled to a salary.
 This may, of course, mean that you may have to pay a higher tax rate on your personal income.
 However, considering that your salary will be tax deductible for your actual business, your overall tax payments may be reduced.
 The IRS will evaluate your role within the company if you start to pay yourself a salary.
 Your role in the business must be justified, otherwise, the IRS will simply disallow your salary.
 This will lead to double taxation being inevitable.
 Remember, paying yourself the occasional bonus cash advance is not the same as paying yourself a salary.
 The IRS will consider any bonus as a potential dividend in disguise and will act accordingly.

 If you are paying yourself well, but you believe that the IRS will not tolerate a pay increase, then it is perfectly legal to hire members of your family and pay them a salary.
 They will need to prove that they play a role in the business.
 Known as income splitting, this is a common strategy for avoiding double taxation.

 Assets are a great way to transfer money without the hassles of more complicated tax procedures.
 When it comes to industrial equipment financing, you can lease your assets directly through your company.
 This is far easier if you are an LLC, new business, or S corporation as it will reduce the potential for liability.

-Taxes are always a complicated and stressful element of running any business.
-Nobody likes paying taxes, but the consequences of doing them wrong can be very negative indeed.
-Make sure that you understand exactly what your tax requirements are, and make use of professional advice.
-Chances are that your business will be able to reduce tax payments legally, leaving you free to consider the future of your business.
+Taxes are always can be a complicated element of running a business, but with diligent planning and a strategic approach, the process can be less overwhelming.
+Nobody likes paying taxes, but the consequences of doing them wrong can be severe.
+It is essential to make sure that you understand exactly what your tax requirements are and that you make use of professional advice.
+Chances are that your business will be able to reduce tax payments legally, leaving you free to focus more on the future and growing your business.